open-policy-agent/eopa/docs/eopa/tutorials/integrating/java-hello-world-in-grpc.md

 {"addrs":["localhost:8181"],"diagnostic-addrs":[],"level":"info","msg":"Initializing server.","time":"2024-07-11T14:36:34-07:00"}
 {"level":"info","msg":"Starting gRPC server on port: localhost:9090","time":"2024-07-11T14:36:34-07:00"}
 ```

-If you see errors related to not having a license key, follow any instructions to resolve.

 :::tip
 Consider running OPA in a separate background terminal, as it will be necessary to run more shell commands.
 :::